 Of the three types of silos-tower, bag and bunker-stainless steel tower silos are the most widely used.
 Mainly found on a farm and used in the agricultural industry to store crops or animal feed, known as silage, stainless steel silos range in size and capacity, sometimes containing hundreds of tons of storage.

-Silos are typically the largest stainless steel storage container on the market, ranging from 10 to 90 feet in diameter and 30 to 275 feel in height.
+Silos are typically the largest stainless steel tank on the market, ranging from 10 to 90 feet in diameter and 30 to 275 feel in height.
 Because stainless steel is easy to clean and has no pores that would absorb or release impurities, these silos are used in the chemical, food processing, mining, pharmaceutical, plastics and water works industries holding substances like milk, crushed limestone powder or corn seed.

 Stainless steel is an effective conductor of thermal heat and resists high temperature oxidation which makes it suitable for outdoor use in many different climates.
 It’s a versatile and common metal that is resistant to corrosion, staining, peeling and cracking.
 The familiar cylindrical shape of these silos is meant to resist hydraulic pressure, and they always contain at least one manway, or opening, for pressure control.